dasebe/robinhoodcache/README.md

  - a request generator (to replay traces of production traffic)
  - an application server, which queries backend systems and aggregates the result (key metrics like request latency are measured here)
  - several types of backends, which are either I/O bound or CPU bound
+ - a resource monitor, which runs on every physical server and reports local CPU, network, etc. statistics
  - a central statistics server that aggregates measurements and compiles a live view of the system performance (see below)

 <img src="https://raw.githubusercontent.com/dasebe/robinhoodcache/master/plots/dashboard.png" width=800px />